Standards

 4. systems or components located in areas that are not readily accessible in accordance with these National Standards of Practice.

-5. detached structures.
+5. detached buildings.

 G. Inspectors are NOT required to:

-1. perform any procedure or operation which will, in the opinion of the inspector, likely be hazardous to the inspector or other persons or damage the property or it's systems or components.
+1. perform any procedure or operation which will, in the opinion of the inspector, likely be hazardous to the inspector or other persons or damage the property or its systems or components.

 2. move suspended ceiling tiles, personal property, furniture, equipment, plants, soil, snow, ice, or debris.